304 North Cardinal St.

-For those of us living in modern industrialised societies, the general trend has been to spend more and more time indoors: sitting in an office or cubicle behind a computer screen, or at home watching the telly or playing video games.
+Indoor plants are a trending addition to home and offices.
+The joy of bringing the outside in is great for mental health and wellbeing.
+For those of us living in modern industrialized societies, the general trend has been to spend more and more time indoors: sitting in an office or cubicle behind a computer screen, or at home watching the telly or playing video games.
 With all these hours spent inside, there’s less time for communing with the natural world: less time for hiking along a forest path, canoeing down a river, jogging along a beach, or even just sitting in a beautiful flower garden.
 As reported by ABC news:

 “The number of Australians living in high-rise apartments doubled between 1991 and 2011, and that trend has continued since then.
 The quarter-acre dream is fast disappearing and larger blocks and family gardens along with it.